Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 Deciding how much insurance is needed

 So, if you earn $80,000 a year and your partner makes $50,000, buy two policies worth $800,000 and $500,000 respectively.
-And if one of you is not working, factor in the cost of replacing the labor that stay-at-home partner performs.
+And if one of you is not working, factor in the cost of replacing the stay-at-home partner’s labor.

 The “10 times earnings” rule is not the only way to determine life insurance needs.
 Another way is to use the DIME formula.
 It makes sure your life insurance covers four important areas: